aiotrope/syz-G/README.md

 To run this project, you will need to add the following environment variables to your .env file.

-For `server` directory the .env must be located at the root of `server` directory.
-Port `8080` is not configured by default and must be specified as an environment variable.
+For `server` directory, the .env must be located at the root of `server` directory.
+Port `8080` is not configured by default and must be specified as an `environment variable`.
 For the `client` directory, place the .env file in the client folder's `src` directory.

 MongoDB credentials and connection were established via [MongoDB Atlas](https://www.mongodb.com/atlas/database), however locally installed MongoDB will suffice.